The Hold On Ukraine Aid: A Timeline Emerges From Impeachment Probe

 There's far less consensus, though, about just when that hold began.
 It's a key question, since that date may prove crucial for establishing whether the aid freeze violated the 1974 Impoundment Control Act, or ICA.

-The Democratic-led House Budget and Appropriations Committees have expressed "serious concerns that President Trump and his administration violated the ICA in withholding these funds."
+The Democratic-led House budget and appropriations committees have expressed "serious concerns that President Trump and his administration violated the ICA in withholding these funds."
 The committees have put the Trump administration on notice that they "are examining when, why, and how these funds were withheld; and whether these actions prevented agencies from spending the full amount that Congress provided for these activities, thus thwarting the will of Congress."

 Here's a timeline of what's been learned about the timing of the Ukraine aid hold.
-It's based on testimony heard during the two weeks of the House Intelligence Committee's public impeachment hearings, as well as from transcripts that have been released of closed door depositions:
+It's based on testimony heard during the two weeks of the House intelligence committee's public impeachment hearings, as well as from transcripts that have been released of closed door depositions:

-June 18, 2019: The Pentagon announces plans "to provide $250 million to Ukraine in security cooperation funds for additional training, equipment, and advisory efforts to build the capacity of Ukraine's armed forces."
+June 18, 2019: The Pentagon announces plans "to provide $250 million to Ukraine in security cooperation funds for additional training, equipment and advisory efforts to build the capacity of Ukraine's armed forces."

 June 19: President Trump starts asking about the Ukraine military assistance, according to Mark Sandy, a career official in the Office of Management and Budget.
 Sandy told House investigators he learned of Trump's queries in an e-mail from Mike Duffey, a political appointee who oversees funding for military, intelligence and international affairs at OMB.
-This was the same day a report about the Pentagon's announced Ukraine assistance appeared in The Washington Examiner, a conservative website and weekly tabloid.
+This was the same day a report about the Pentagon's announced Ukraine assistance appeared in the Washington Examiner, a conservative website and weekly tabloid.

 July 12: Further evidence of a hold on the Ukraine aid is found in an email that OMB's Sandy received on this date from Robert Blair, a senior adviser to acting White House chief of staff Mick Mulvaney.
-Asked at a closed door deposition what was said in that e-mail, Sandy replied, "to the best of my recollection, that the President is directing a hold on military support funding for Ukraine."
+Asked at a closed door deposition what was said in that email, Sandy replied, "to the best of my recollection, that the president is directing a hold on military support funding for Ukraine."

 July 18: The hold becomes more widely known within the Trump administration.
 State Department Ukraine expert Catherine Croft, who'd been detailed to the National Security Council, told a public hearing of the impeachment inquiry that on this date, "I participated in a sub-Policy Coordination Committee video conference where an OMB representative reported that the White House Chief of Staff, Mick Mulvaney, had placed an informal hold on security assistance to Ukraine.
 The only reason given was that the order came at the direction of the President."